Newark will become the 5th city in New Jersey to allow consumption lounges and an expansive policy with all six cannabis

-People will only be allowed to consume an eighth of an ounce that must be purchased in the lounges.
+People will only be allowed to consume an eighth of an ounce that must be purchased in the cannabis lounges.

 Retailers and delivery companies are allowed to be based in retail, mixed zones, institutional zones, and some areas slotted for development.
 The other licenses will be allowed in the airport, industrial, and port zones, along with some areas marked for redevelopment.
 Co-locations with up to three grower licenses per lot will be permitted under Newark cannabis policy.

 The ordinance will likely pass tonight at the Newark City Council’s meeting.
 A forum was held on Facebook last Friday by aides to Mayor Ras Baraka on Newark cannabis.
 One aide noted Baraka has been in favor of cannabis legalization since 2019.

 Newark Cannabis Ordinance Provisions

 It’s notable that according to the Newark cannabis ordinance, “all large cannabis establishments shall contribute to a business development fund, in which a macro-licensed cannabis establishment would assist small business owners with securing a microbusiness license.”

 There is also a specific language in the ordinance providing for micro-businesses, women and minority-owned businesses, and a fund to help them.